bigwiv/Biopython-cn/en/chr05.rst

    `http://biopython.org/wiki/SeqIO <http://biopython.org/wiki/SeqIO>`__
    for a full listing of supported formats.

-There is an optional argument ``alphabet`` to specify the alphabet to be used.
-This is useful for file formats like FASTA where otherwise ``Bio.SeqIO`` will default to a generic alphabet.

 The ``Bio.SeqIO.parse()`` function returns an *iterator* which gives ``SeqRecord`` objects.
 Iterators are typically used in a for loop as shown below.